cesarkohl/cesarkohl/README.md

 ### Hi there 👋

-I'm an Engineer who started his carreer in 2010 and is mostly focused on JavaScript, PHP, and AWS.
+I'm a Software Engineer who started his career in 2010 and is mostly focused on JavaScript, PHP, and AWS.

 I love to get better at:
 - Front-end